What is HiSafe v3?

 |Stop Control on Minor Leg||Signalized|

 |10.
 Rural Two-Lane Roads||-||-|

 Highway Safety Manual Workshops

-We also offer tailored workshops for public agencies and learning institutions to address your specific interests and needs regarding the HSM.
-Tailored workshops can include information regarding all four parts of the HSM and focus on practical applications of the HSM.
-Please contact Erin Ferguson at email@example.com or 503-228-5230 for more information.
+KAI also offers tailored workshops to address specific interests and needs regarding the HSM.
+Workshops can include training on all four parts of the HSM, a single section, or focus on practical applications.

 What is the Highway Safety Manual?